-Candidates for admissions to the DBA program are required to hold a master's degree in business administration or related fields that demonstrates exposure to managerial functions from an accredited institution, and (2) two years of full-time managerial or professional experience.
-Or, candidates for admission are required to hold a master's degree from an accredited institution and at least (3) three years and preferably (5) five years of full time managerial or professional experience.
+Candidates for admissions to the DBA program are recommended to hold a master's degree in business administration or related fields that demonstrates exposure to business common professional components from an accredited institution and recommended (2) two years of fulltime managerial or professional experience.

-To ensure success in the core curriculum of the DBA program, candidates are required to demonstrate competency in business knowledge of accounting, finance, economics and statistics before starting the DBA program.
-Students who have not successfully completed six undergraduate credits or three graduate credits with at least a B grade in each of these areas will be provided the opportunity to take the prerequisite courses in the semester(s) prior to the start of the DBA program.
+To ensure success in the core curriculum of the DBA program, candidates are required to demonstrate competency in business knowledge before starting the DBA program.
+Students who do not have a degree in business will be provided the opportunity to take the MBA prerequisite courses in the semester(s) prior to the start of the DBA program.
 Candidates must pass the prerequisite courses with at least a "B" or retake the course.
-Candidates may only attempt the prerequisite courses no more than two times.
+Candidates may attempt the prerequisite courses no more than two times unless appeal process is approved.
+An admission decision is based on a combination of a student's academic performance, professional experience, and supplemental admission documents.